hwdbk/linux-nas-scripts/extended-attributes-and-tags/README.md

 fruit:encoding = native
 ```
 This will instruct Samba to store the extended attributes from Mac OS passed over smb:// as a stream in the file system's native extended attributes (xattr) instead of in AppleDouble sidecar files (UGH), and specifically in the `user.DosStream.com.apple.metadata:_kMDItemUserTags:$DATA` extended attribute.
 Note that Samba (apparently) adds some namespace prefix and `$DATA` after the attribute name that Apple uses (`com.apple.metadata:_kMDItemUserTags`).

+Synology note: note that Synology stores extended attributes fundamentally different - they use sidecar files in the @eaDir subdirectories and don't rely on extended attributes in the file system.
+See my synology-scripts github site to interpret and use these sidecar files.

+UGreen note: although UGreen's UGOS is based on Debian 12 'bookworm', their Samba implementation is still somewhat custom, uses different settings than above and has a vfs module enabled called `ug_xattr_filter` which hints at some custom mapping going on in the background - and as a result, xattrs are not stored as per standard linux samba and hence the scripts/programs published here don't (won't) work.

 Extracting the tags works in two stages:
 - the `get_attr` (compiled `get_attr.cpp` program) retrieves the extended attribute raw data from a file's native extended attributes.
 This can be used for any extended attribute, even your own.
 Output can be in hex or plain text.